jacobjessup/Powershell_Daily_Scripts/README.md

     a.
 I wanted to create a fun little mapped drive add or remove script.

     b.
-This script actually is function it will add a SMB 3.0 mapped drive or better yet destroy it...lol.
+This script actually is functional and it will add a SMB 3.0 mapped drive or better yet destroy it...lol.

     c.
 The caveat on this is I only know that it works with Powershellv4 and up and I do not think it will work with Powershellv3 and below.